Mark Foley: Legislation regarding pornography and sexual offenses

 In the House, Foley was one of the foremost opponents of child pornography.
 Foley had served as chairman of the House Caucus on Missing and Exploited Children.
 He introduced a bill, coined the "Child Modeling Exploitation Prevention Act of 2002" to outlaw websites featuring sexually suggestive images of preteen children, saying that "these websites are nothing more than a fix for pedophiles."
 As it was written, the bill would have prohibited commercial photography of children and it failed due to the unmanageable burden it would have presented to the legitimate entertainment industry.
 In June 2003 he wrote letters to the governor and attorney general of Florida, asking them to review the legality of a program for teenagers of a Lake Como nudist resort in Land o' Lakes, Florida.

 Foley's legislation to change federal sex offender laws was supported by the National Center for Missing and Exploited Children, America's Most Wanted host John Walsh and a number of victims' rights groups.
 President Bush signed it into law as part of the Adam Walsh Child Protection and Safety Act of 2006.

 Foley also succeeded in getting a law passed that allows volunteer youth-serving organizations like the Boy Scouts of America and Boys and Girls Clubs to have access to FBI fingerprint background checks.

 Other social issues

 Foley's stances on many social issues differ from his party's leadership.
-Although he professes to be Roman Catholic Foley was a member of The Republican Majority For Choice which does not believe there should be any restriction on abortion.
+Although he is Catholic, Foley was a member of The Republican Majority For Choice, which does not believe there should be any restriction on abortion.
 He has, however, advocated alternatives such as adoption and sexual abstinence.
 He also supported the Patriot Act, the death penalty and strict sentencing for hate crimes.
 Foley was a member of Christine Todd Whitman's It's My Party Too and the Republican Main Street Partnership.
 According to the National Journals calculations, in 2005, Foley's voting record on social policy issues was moderate.